ineuralworks/pii_redaction_model/README.md

 ### **File Upload Mode**
 1. Upload a `.json` or `.txt` file containing call metadata.
+2. If you want the app to compute accuracy metrics and generate a ground truth report, your uploaded file name must start with `ground_truth` (e.g., `ground_truth_test.json`).
+Files without this prefix will still be processed for redaction, but accuracy metrics and ground truth reports will be skipped.
-2. The app will detect and mask PII in each sentence.
+3. The app will detect and mask PII in each sentence.
-3. Download sanitized output and audit logs.
+4. Download sanitized output and audit logs.

 ---